veleminf/AutoAdal-5man/README.md

 2. **Shout Buffs Second** - If you're missing your configured shout buff
 3. **Blood Pact Third** - If you're missing Blood Pact
 4. **Quest Handling Last** - Processes any enabled quest buffs

-## 🎮 Gameplay Tips

-### **Perfect for Combat Situations**
-- Extremely useful when you die and get revived during a fight
-- Instead of manually clicking multiple buff NPCs, just Shift + Right-Click and get all your buffs instantly
-- When you have all necessary buffs, the addon will tell you there are no more buffs needed
-- Never forget to apply a buff again - the addon ensures you have them all

-### **Quest Management**
-- Enable only the quest buffs you actually want
-- The addon checks if you already have quest buffs before accepting quests

-### **Mouseover Tooltips**
-- Hover over buff NPCs to see helpful information
-- Shows available actions (buff application, cooldown reset)

 ## 💡 Example Usage